TreyThomas93/flutter-expansion-tile-demo/README.md

 }
 ```

 - These methods will allow us to open/close the specified expansion tile.
+We are only going to be using the **_closeExpansion_** method for this project.

 ---